Wandjuk Marika: Career

 His paintings expressed his people's traditional lore and spiritual beliefs, and included Djang'kawu Story (1960) and Birth of the Djang'kawu Children of Yelangbara (1982).
 Djang'kawu is the founding ancestor of the Rirratjingu in traditional stories, who gave birth to the clan at Yalangbara.
 He also painted the story of the Wawilak sisters.
 The expression of these stories was part of his responsibility as a clan leader, and the skills were passed on by his father, Mawalan 1.
+Marika painted the Djang'kawu story for the Dhuwa side of the Yirrkala Church Panels in 1963.
+He painted the bottom right most portion of the panel, and his painting serves as the start of the panel.
+This was a very important painting because the Djung'kawu story is the creation story for the entire Dhuwa moiety.